 The Legislation requires all children enrolling in early childhood and care services to be up to date with their vaccinations or to have an approved exemption.
 This includes long day care, kindergarten, occasional care and family day care.

-If your child requires any vaccines to be up-to-date with the Victorian Immunisation Schedule, please attend any suitable Immunisation session, from the calendar or if you have any questions, please call our Environmental Health team on 9747 7200.
+If your child requires any vaccines to be up-to-date with the Victorian Immunisation Schedule, please attend any suitable Immunisation session, from the calendar or if you have any questions, please call our Immunisation team on 9747 7200.

 Starting Primary School - School Entry Immunisation Status Certificate